andrenho/fast-ecs/README.md

 // If you want to print all components of all entities: e.Examine(cout);

+// The result is:
+Entity #0:
+  - Direction: 50 rad
 ```

 If the `operator<<` is not implemented for a component, the class name will be print instead.